baseplate-admin/python_strip_whitespace/README.rst

 *   It speeds up website by reducing the HTML size.
 *   Its mostly based on C(gzip) and Rust( minify-html : https://pypi.org/project/minify-html/ ) libraries
 *   Can be used with 'django.middleware.gzip.GZipMiddleware'
+*   It can automagically minify inline CSS, JS

 Why souldn't you use django_stip_whitespace ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~